iqzy21/DevOps-Learning-AWS/README.md

 Only forwards traffic fast and efficiently without changing it.

-When to Use NLB
+#### When to Use NLB

-✅ Best for raw performance and low latency.
+✅ **Best for raw performance and low latency.**

-✅ Can handle millions of requests per second.
+✅ **Can handle millions of requests per second.**

-✅ Ideal for:
+✅ **Ideal for:**

 Real-time apps (gaming, streaming, chat, etc.).

 Applications sensitive to latency and connection speed.

-✅ Good when different apps use different protocols (TCP vs HTTP).
+✅ **Good when different apps use different protocols (TCP vs HTTP).**

-NLB vs ALB
+#### NLB vs ALB

-NLB (Layer 4): Speed, raw TCP/UDP forwarding.
+**NLB (Layer 4):** Speed, raw TCP/UDP forwarding.

-ALB (Layer 7): Understands HTTP/HTTPS, can do SSL termination, read headers, smarter routing.
+**ALB (Layer 7):** Understands HTTP/HTTPS, can do SSL termination, read headers, smarter routing.

-👉 Summary:
+> 👉 **Summary:**
+>
-The NLB is like a super-fast traffic cop at the network layer.
-It doesn’t “look inside” the traffic (like ALB would), it just forwards TCP/UDP connections to the right target group based on rules.
+> The NLB is like a super-fast traffic cop at the network layer.
+It doesn't "look inside" the traffic (like ALB would), it just forwards TCP/UDP connections to the right target group based on rules.
 Great for performance-heavy apps needing speed and scalability.

 <img width="767" height="322" alt="image" src="https://github.com/user-attachments/assets/b7214f2f-4350-4f81-a65a-00bcdfe08f03" />

-sticky sessions (session afinity) sticky sessions ensure the client or user is router to the same instance behind the load balancer

-works accross different load balancers the load balancer uses a cookie to keep track of which instance a client is connected to each cookie binds a user to a certain server you can controoll their time and experation a use case when an application store session data that is not share across instances makes sure session data is not lost for exampl a cart cookie on an e commerce site since this is a seperate instance a cookie will make sure the usedr doesnt loose their cart data may brinhgg imbalance ti the load over the back end of instances use if needed

-SSL/TLS basics
-crutial when dewaling with internet securty with load balancers SSL cert alloows traffic between your clients/users and load balanncer to be encrypted in transit(in-flight-encryption)

-SSL refers to secure sockets layer, used to encrypt connections TLS refers to transport Layer security which is a newer version Nowdays TLS certificates are mainly used but people still refer to it as TLS

-public SSL certs are issued by Certificate autheriries such as Comodo, symantec,Godaddy, global sign ect

-SSL certifications have experation dates you sey amd must be renewwed

-load balancer - SSL certificates load balancer uses a X509 cert SSL certificate
-AWS allows us to mange this using their certificate manager ACM ACM is a place where you can create renew and manage certicicates you can upload youw own certificates
-HTTPS Listener:
-this is how we wensure traffic is encrypted you must specify defaultr certificate you can add an optional list of certs to support multiple domains clients can use SNI server name indicatiob to specify the host name they reach can specify sdecurity polocies to support oldedr versions of SSL clients

-SSL -  SNI server name indication
-SNI solves the problem of loading multiople SSL certificates onto one web server (to server multiple websites) Its a newer protocal and requires the client to indicate the host name of the target server int he initial SSL gghandshake The server will then find the crrect certidicate or return the default one only works for ALB and NLB new gen, cloufront doesnt not weork for CLB old gen

-ELB - SSL how do they work on differnt load balancers CLB - classic load balanver v2 supports only one SSL cert must use multiple CLB for multple host name with multiple SSL certificates

-ALB Application load balancer v2
-Supports multiple listner with multiple SSL certificates Uses server name indication SNI to make it work

-Newtork load balancer V2
-supports multiple listeners with multiple ssl certs uses server name indication sni to make it work

-connection draining
-Purpose: Prevents cutting off ongoing user requests when removing an instance from a load balancer.

-Terminology:
+---

+## Sticky Sessions (Session Affinity)

+Sticky sessions ensure the client or user is routed to the same instance behind the load balancer.

+Works across different load balancers.

+The load balancer uses a cookie to keep track of which instance a client is connected to.

+Each cookie binds a user to a certain server.

+You can control their time and expiration.

+A use case when an application store session data that is not shared across instances.

+Makes sure session data is not lost.

+For example a cart cookie on an e commerce site since this is a separate instance a cookie will make sure the user doesn't lose their cart data.

+May bring imbalance to the load over the back end of instances.

+Use if needed.

+---

+## SSL/TLS Basics

+Crucial when dealing with internet security with load balancers.

+SSL cert allows traffic between your clients/users and load balancer to be encrypted in transit (in-flight-encryption).

+SSL refers to secure sockets layer, used to encrypt connections.

+TLS refers to transport Layer security which is a newer version.

+Nowadays TLS certificates are mainly used but people still refer to it as TLS.

+Public SSL certs are issued by Certificate authorities such as Comodo, Symantec, GoDaddy, Global Sign etc.

+SSL certifications have expiration dates you set and must be renewed.

+### Load Balancer - SSL Certificates

+Load balancer uses a X509 cert SSL certificate.

+AWS allows us to manage this using their certificate manager ACM.

+ACM is a place where you can create renew and manage certificates.

+You can upload your own certificates.

+**HTTPS Listener:**

+This is how we ensure traffic is encrypted.

+You must specify default certificate.

+You can add an optional list of certs to support multiple domains.

+Clients can use SNI server name indication to specify the host name they reach.

+Can specify security policies to support older versions of SSL clients.

+### SSL - SNI Server Name Indication

+SNI solves the problem of loading multiple SSL certificates onto one web server (to serve multiple websites).

+It's a newer protocol and requires the client to indicate the host name of the target server in the initial SSL handshake.

+The server will then find the correct certificate or return the default one.

+Only works for ALB and NLB new gen, CloudFront.

+Does not work for CLB old gen.

+### ELB - SSL How Do They Work on Different Load Balancers

+#### CLB - Classic Load Balancer v2

+Supports only one SSL cert.

+Must use multiple CLB for multiple host name with multiple SSL certificates.

+#### ALB Application Load Balancer v2

+Supports multiple listener with multiple SSL certificates.

+Uses server name indication SNI to make it work.

+#### Network Load Balancer V2

+Supports multiple listeners with multiple SSL certs.

+Uses server name indication SNI to make it work.

+---

+## Connection Draining

+**Purpose:** Prevents cutting off ongoing user requests when removing an instance from a load balancer.

+**Terminology:**

 Classic Load Balancer (CLB) → Connection Draining

 Application Load Balancer (ALB) & Network Load Balancer (NLB) → Deregistration Delay

-How it Works
+### How it Works

 When an instance is deregistered (unhealthy, scaling down, etc.):